SolaceLabs/solace-pretty-dump/README.md

 # pretty-dump
-A useful utility that emulates SdkPerf -md output, echoing received Solace messages to the console, but pretty-printed for
+A useful utility that emulates SdkPerf `-md` output, echoing received Solace messages to the console, but pretty-printed for JSON.

 ## Requirements